ilifu/ilifu_user_training/introduction/tutorial2/README.md

 # Slurm Job Submission
-Submitting a job to slurm is more like deploying a code script to prodcution.Submitting jobs using a batch script allows for multiple jobs to be submitted in parallel, or for a series of jobs to be submitted, where one job may depend on the output of a previous job.
+Submitting a job to slurm is more like deploying a code script to prodcution.
+Submitting jobs using a batch script allows for multiple jobs to be submitted in parallel, or for a series of jobs to be submitted, where one job may depend on the output of a previous job.
 Interactive jobs are useful for developing workflows or scripts, or working with software interactively.

  e.g. after building/testing the code on jupyter-notebook or a computing node and building a working pipepline/algortihm/etc. that has been tested.